State Highway 243 (Minnesota–Wisconsin): History

 Trunk Highway 243 was authorized in 1949 in Minnesota, at the same time State Trunk Highway 243 was designated in Wisconsin.
 Dr. L.O.
 Simenstad was responsible for both highways being designated as part of their state highway systems.
 In 1952, the state of Minnesota reconstructed part of the roadway after a section of it washed out.
 This project lengthened the highway by 0.40 mi at the time.
 The current bridge was built in 1953 and rebuilt in 1980 by the Wisconsin Department of Transportation (WisDOT).
 The bridge went through a month-long structural rehabilitation between late April and late May 2010.
 This project was being undertaken by Minnesota Department of Transportation (MnDOT) because the bridge is of similar design to the Interstate 35W Bridge over the Mississippi River that collapsed on August 1, 2007.
 At the same time as the closure, MnDOT repaved their stretch of Highway 243.
 WisDOT also repaved their segment of the roadway, and they removed some rock from a bluff near the highway overlooking the river.
 The project was completed on May 28, 2010, when the bridge reopened to cars and passenger trucks.

+MnDOT plans to replace the bridge with a new structure by the end of 2028 in coordination with WisDOT within the existing bridge's footprint.